Time Blocking 101 – Where Does Your Time Really Go?

 Step 2: Identify Priorities

-Once you know how your time is spent, it's time to decide which tasks truly move you forward.
+Once you know how your time is currently being spent, it's time to decide which tasks truly move you forward.

 Ask yourself: